Shooting the Soul of a Nation

 But the best thing about the documentary is that it actually subverts the ham-fisted propaganda it is trying to promote.
 Although it tries very hard to tell a fake story, huge chunks of reality come crashing through.

 The BBC team was given unprecedented access to the monarchy — no foreign television crew had ever been allowed to interview Thai royals so candidly and informally.
-The film gives us an unparalleled insight into the personalities of Bhumibol and Sirikit, showing them to be far from the saintly figures they pretended to be.
+The film gives us an unparalleled insight into the personalities of Bhumibol and Sirikit, exposing them as far from the saintly figures they pretended to be.

-To understand the contradictions of Soul of a Nation, it’s important to know the story of how it was made.
-I’ve been fascinated by the film ever since I first saw it, and for several years I’ve been researching this background.
+To understand the contradictions of Soul of a Nation, it’s important to know how and why it was made.
+I’ve been fascinated by the film ever since I first saw it, and over several years I’ve done some extensive research into this background.
 The story I uncovered is as extraordinary as the film itself.

 The tale begins with the appalling massacre of students at Thammasat University on October 6, 1976, by Thai soldiers, police and right-wing vigilantes.